-How To Watch Picture-In-Picture Videos In iOS 14
+How To Watch Picture-In-Picture Videos On iPhone (2023 Guide)

-How To Use Picture-In-Picture Videos In Apps In iOS 14
+How To Start Picture-In-Picture Videos In Apps On iPhone

-Picture-in-picture videos in iOS 14 work a bit differently depending on whether you’re using PIP in apps or on the web.
-With apps, the PIP process couldn’t be more straight forward.
+Picture-in-picture videos on iPhone work a bit differently depending on whether you’re using PIP in apps or on the web.
+With apps, the PIP process couldn’t be more straightforward.
 Once you are playing video in an app that supports picture-in-picture mode (like the Apple TV app) there are three ways you can enable PIP:

 • Or, simply double-tap on the video with two fingers.